-I returned to the UK about ten years ago, and now raise my three young children in the east part of the Scottish Borders.
+I returned to the UK about fifteen years ago, and now raise my three young children in the east part of the Scottish Borders.
 I spent my own childhood between the two extremes of Shetland and Hong Kong.
 Wherever I have lived I have always search out the wild places, be that through hiking in Hong Kong, to coastal/forest walks in the UK.

 I have always enjoyed spending time in the outdoors, whether camping (in my camper van) or hiking.
 I studied French which led me into a career in publishing, however a few years ago I became very bored with looking at the computer and started volunteering on Forest School sessions.
 Soon I was offered the opportunity to train as a Forest School leader and since then I have never looked back!

 I am now completing a Masters in Outdoor Environmental Education, part of which has involved a placement in local schools delivering ‘Ecoheroes’, an environmental education programme designed to encourage people to reduce their carbon footprint.
 I am also qualified to facilitate ‘Carbon Conversations’ courses for adults, again aimed at reducing carbon emissions.
 My main aim is to help reconnect people with nature and I think Forest School is a great way to do this.

 When I’m not out in the woods doing Forest School one of my ‘hobbies’ is trail running, discovering the hills and forests of the Borders and beyond.